Adnan Akmal

 Adnan Akmal (عدنان اکمل; born 13 March 1985) is a Pakistani former cricketer.
 He is a right-handed batsman and wicket-keeper who plays for Zarai Taraqiati Bank Ltd Cricket Team and has represented his country at U-17 level.
 He was called up for Pakistan's tour against South Africa in the UAE, as a replacement for the first-choice keeper, Zulqarnain Haider.

 Personal life

 Adnan Akmal was born in Lahore.
-His brothers, Kamran Akmal and Umar Akmal, both had central contracts with the Pakistan Cricket Board, and were regular fixtures in the national side.
+His brothers, Kamran Akmal and Umar Akmal, both had central contracts with the Pakistan Cricket Board, and were regular fixtures in the national team.

 Domestic career

 Adnan made his first-class debut for Zarai Traqiata Bank Limited against Karachi Port Trust at Peshawar on 15 December 2003.

 In April 2018, he was named in Sindh's squad for the 2018 Pakistan Cup.
 In March 2019, he was named in Khyber Pakhtunkhwa's squad for the 2019 Pakistan Cup.

 In September 2019, he represented Southern Punjab in the 2019–20 Quaid-e-Azam Trophy tournament.
 In January 2021, he was a part of Balochistan's squad for the 2020–21 Pakistan Cup.